divyanshu-talwar/AutoImpute/README.md

 -	For technical problems, please report to [Issues](https://github.com/divyanshu-talwar/AutoImpute/issues).

 ## Description
 The input to `AutoImpute.py` is a pre-processed count single cell matrix, with columns representing genes and rows representing cells.
 It's output is an imputed count matrix with the same dimension.
-The complete pipeline is described by the following image :
+The complete pipeline is described with the following image :

 ![AutoImpute-Pipeline](./images/pipeline.jpg).